Francesco Rocca

 Francesco Rocca ([franˈtʃesko ˈrɔkka]; born 2 August 1954) is an Italian professional football coach and former player, who played as a defender.
-He spent his entire career with Italian club Roma, where he won the Coppa Italia twice.
-He was the coach of the Italy national under-20 football team from 2008 until 2011.
+He spent his entire career with Italian club Roma, with whom they won the Coppa Italia twice.
+He was the coach of the Italy U20 national team from 2008 until 2011.
 He also led the Italy Olympic side to a fourth-place ranking at the 1988 Summer Olympics.

 Club career

 Born in the San Vito Romano village 40 km from Rome, Rocca played his club football exclusively for Roma from 1972 to 1981.
 Rocca played 163 games for Roma, including 141 games in Serie A and 22 in the Coppa Italia cup – winning the later competition for two consecutive years between 1980 and 1981 – but did not score any goals for the club.